PythWare/Cleanrot-Editor/README.md

 # Cleanrot Editor

 Cleanrot Editor is a GUI G1M modding tool, inspired by Skyrim's Bodyslide but for Koei Tecmo games that use the G1M format.
+Meant to be used with Aldnoah Engine

 Sample mods made possible with Cleanrot on nexus are "Ayane Diversity" and "Lianshi Diversity" which are at https://www.nexusmods.com/warriorsorochi3/mods/3 and https://www.nexusmods.com/dynastywarriors8empires/mods/5?tab=description

 # Requirements

-When Cleanrot Editor releases the only requirements are Python 3 and Pyglet (handles the 3D side) which is able to be installed with pip in the command console.
+Python 3 and Pyglet (handles the 3D side) which is able to be installed with pip (i.e., in admin command console use `python -m pip install pyglet`)

 # Features